shirshasa/Scooter-Sharing-Aggregator/README.md

 **GET** `/vehicles`
-</br>Gets all available scootres in the app.
+</br>Gets all available scooters in the app.

 Response
 - 200 - OK